-I use weather.com to check the 5-day weather conditions for the driving route, and find potential poor driving regions and plan an alternative route.
-Generally, the I-75 route has less chance of major snowfall while the I-79/77 route passes through mountain areas with an increased risk for snow during winter.
+I use a Weather App to check the 3-day weather conditions and look for potential poor driving areas so that I can plan an alternative route as needed.
+When deciding whether to drive I-77 or I-75 to Florida, the I-75 route has less chance of major snowfall while the I-79/77 route passes through mountain areas with an increased risk for snow during winter.

-I also use the “Gas buddy” website to find regions with lower gas prices when you need to fuel up.
+I also use the GasBuddy App to find regions with lower gas prices when you need to fuel up.
 Your savings can add up at the pumps too.
 Cheap gas is usually found in Virginia, South Carolina and Georgia so gas up when leaving those areas.

 When and where to stop for food and hotel

-Our routine is to start our drive at around 5 am and make our way through US Customs in the early morning to avoid cross border traffic.
-We then plan the drive along a number of Interstate highways, which provide safe and convenient stops for gas, rest stops, welcome centers, food, shopping and hotel.
+Our routine is to start our drive at around 4 am and make our way through US Customs in the early morning to avoid cross-border traffic.
+We then plan the drive along the Interstate highways, which provide safe and convenient stops for gas, rest breaks, welcome centres, food, shopping and hotel.

 US Interstate Highways

-Again, I’m going to stress that you don’t blindly follow your GPS or cell phone apps because you may input wrong information or be in areas with dropped service.
-You should have an idea of your route for when your digital devices fail.
+Again, I’m going to stress that you don’t blindly follow your GPS or cell phone apps because you may input the wrong information or be in areas with dropped service.
+You should have a general idea of your route in case your digital devices fail.

 The U.S. Interstate highway system was planned out in a grid system across the U.S. and was primarily developed for National Defence purposes to connect and ensure quick deployment of military troops, along with evacuation of residents for emergency situations.
 Today, it’s also important to quickly move people and goods across the country.

-Similarly, Even number Interstates follow along in an East/West direction with the lower designated numbers starting in the South and increasing as you travel north.
-Driving north, Interstate I-10 is located in Florida and while driving north you will approach the I-90 in New York State.
+Similarly, Even number Interstates follow along in an East/West direction with the lower designated numbers starting in the South and increase as you travel north.
+Driving north, Interstate I-10 is located in Florida, and while driving north, you will approach the I-90 in New York State.

-Best of all, the freedom of stopping at the various tourist areas made the drive so much more fun and interesting.
-Driving back we waved thank you to the cheap gas and the wonderful memories of another affordable Road Trip to Florida.
+Best of all, the freedom of stopping at the various tourist areas made the drive so much more fun and enjoyable.
+When driving back home, we waved thank you to the cheap gas and the beautiful memories of another affordable road trip to Florida.